With a combination of a small number of people + software + servers and robots

 Every three months a goal is set, and failure to meet it requires an explanation and may result in the family's departure.

-When you think about it in that way, you are reminded that "shifting rights (roles) by capital ratio" is an invention that we do not think about in our daily lives.
+Thinking about it in that way reminds me that "shifting rights (roles) by capital ratio" is an invention that we don't think about in our daily lives.

 October 11, 2021